Asphalt shingle tear-offs

 |---|---|---|

-| 3-tab asphalt shingles | about 230–250 lb per roofing square | Older 3-tab shingles are lighter than many dimensional shingles, but a full tear-off can still exceed the included disposal weight quickly. |
+| 3-tab asphalt shingles | about 230–250 lb per roofing square | Plan the number of squares before loading. |

-| Architectural asphalt shingles | about 250–400 lb per roofing square | Dimensional shingles are heavier; plan for roof size and number of layers before loading. |
+| Architectural shingles | about 250–400 lb per roofing square | Heavier shingles can reach included weight quickly. |

-| Two-layer asphalt tear-off | about 500–800 lb per roofing square | Multiple layers can double the weight and may require a smaller volume load or separate disposal planning. |
+| Two-layer asphalt tear-off | about 500–800 lb per roofing square | Multiple layers require weight planning before booking. |

-| Plywood roof decking | about 45–75 lb per 4×8 sheet | Water-damaged decking may weigh more.
-Spread sheets low and flat. |
+| Plywood roof decking | about 45–75 lb per 4×8 sheet | Water-damaged decking may weigh more. |

 These are planning estimates only.
 Actual scale weight varies by size, moisture, material density, brand, construction method, and how the load is packed.
 FTH Services uses disposal facility weight tickets for final billing when overage applies.